-Imagine a future where every person could download an application to their smart phone or similar device that collected extensive health data quickly.
-Today we can work with labs, get blood work, send payment and then wait for the results.
-Once we get those results, we work with health practitioners to make adjustment and then we retest.
+Imagine a future where every person could download an application to their smartphone or similar device that collected extensive health data quickly.
+Today we can work with labs, get blood work, send payment, and then wait for the results.
+Once we get those results, we work with health practitioners to make adjustments and then we retest.
 The feedback loop today is too slow and too expensive.
-And because so few data snapshots are collected, the data might not be an accurate reflection on an individual’s day to day state of health.
+And because so few data snapshots are collected, the data might not be an accurate reflection on an individual’s day-to-day state of health.

-In the future we will be able to do this tests at home as many times as we like.
+In the future, we will be able to do these tests at home as many times as we like.
 These gadgets will be as common as the bathroom scale.
 Instead of going months or years with a nutrient deficiency, we will be correcting them in days or hours.
 These gadgets could detect rising inflammation or stress levels.
 I could see them connecting to a cloud server that tracks infectious diseases and aggregates that data to health and safety personnel.
 In addition to tracking data, these gadgets will offer health recommendations based upon risk level.
 Everything from “eat a carrot” to “call 911″.
 These recommendations and outcomes could be fed back to the cloud.
-That data would be analyzed and then updated recommendations could be constructed in real time.
+That data would be analyzed and then updated recommendations could be constructed in real-time.
 In other words, a system that learns.

 Every time there is a shooting incident in the news, the gun debate starts up again.
-I’m actually more curious about the brain chemistry of the individual committing the violent acts.
-What are their serotonin, dopamine and Vitamin D levels?
+I’m actually more curious about the brain chemistry of the individual committing violent acts.
+What are their serotonin, dopamine, and Vitamin D levels?
 Is there a pattern?
 By collecting more data more frequently and sharing that data, I think we will find these answers and more.